AdamFcode/Wolfe_Emporium/README.md

   - Place an order
   - Safely register an account to track orders
   - Save my details for future orders
+  - Create, Read, Update and Delete a self-moderated Wishlist

 The above will be addressed under Testing below